sparkflows/sparkflows-docs/docs/installation/operating/migrating-h2-db-to-mysql.rst

 Below are the steps for migrating the data from H2 DB to MySQL.

-Migrate H2 DB data to MySQL from executable jar file.
+Migrate H2 DB data to MySQL using executable jar file.
 -----------------------------------------------------

 - Run MySQL script to generate fire database and tables in MySQL.